ava-share/ROS_Status_Page/README.md

-        topic -- ROS topic to subscribe to dataType -- type of ROS message to subscribe to alpha -- time limit in seconds for which the node waits for a message before sending a warning
+        topic -- ROS topic to subscribe to dataType -- type of ROS message to subscribe to alpha -- time limit in seconds for which the node waits for a message before sending a warning working -- bool value of the publisher's statue
         """
         self.alpha = alpha
         self.topic = topic